alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/kws.md

 - `ethos-u-kws.htm`: Human readable file containing the call graph of application functions.

-- `sectors/`: Folder containing the built application, split into files for loading into different FPGA memory regions.
+- `sectors/kws`: Folder containing the built application, split into files for loading into different FPGA memory regions.

-- `Images-kws.txt`: Tells the FPGA which memory regions to use for loading the binaries in sectors/\*\* folder.
+- `sectors/images.txt`: Tells the FPGA which memory regions to use for loading the binaries in sectors/\*\* folder.

 ### Add custom input